History of the church of Christ in Clinton, Tennessee

 Others who have labored with the Clinton congregation: G.W.
 Nichols, Bill Phillips, Clifford Reel, James McGill, Phil Evanson, M.H.
 Tucker, Mike Kirk, Tommy Irons, Gary Kelsey, Richard Powlus, Waymon Summers, Arthur Pigman, David Pharr, Garry Jones, & Darryl Glenn.
 Richard Bentley began working with the Clinton congregation in October 2010.

 Many important records have been lost over the decades, but there is some indication that elders were first appointed in the 1950’s: brother O’Neal and brother Sadler.
 Carl Cox and Carlos Herren were appointed elders in 1966.
 The first deacons were Finus Dill, Herman Herren, Jim Nash, Mike Nygard, and Carl Rutherford.
 Jim Nash was appointed an elder in 1968.
-At present there are four elders who serve the congregation: Herman Herren, Dale Mowery, Dwight Nicholson, and Mike Smith.
-Six deacons are now serving: James McCrary, Daniel McInturff, Glen Morgan, Tim Nygard, Hubert Sharp, and Joey Smith.
+At present there are three elders who serve the congregation: Herman Herren, Dale Mowery, and Mike Smith.
+Ten deacons are now serving: Herb Byrd, Chris Cox, Kevin Lancaster, James McCrary, Daniel McInturff, Clint Patterson, Arthur Pigman, Tim Nygard, Hubert Sharp, and Joey Smith.
 In 2021, an associate minister’s position was added, filled by Clint Patterson.